msdaphne/msdaphne/README.md

 - 👋 Hi, I’m @msdaphne
 - 👀 I’m interested in tech and astronomy
-- 🌱 I’m currently learning Power BI
+- 🌱 I’m currently learning Azure AI
 - 💞️ I’m looking to collaborate on Open Source and sustainability projects.

 <!---